 …with yet another security blow for the hundreds of millions of iOS users around the world.

-There was one before, see.
+one before, see.
 You might have missed it because you aren’t someone anyone is going to pay a million dollars to infiltrate.

 And this time, it’s more than just an overblown exploit that can be downplayed, this time it’s confirmation that a glut of new security exploits are targeting iOS users.